 If you decide to use those sponges and rags, clean them often and thoroughly.
 You can wet the sponge and nuke it for two minutes in the microwave to kill the germs, according to WebMD, and put the rags into the washing machine set on hot, then in the dryer on high heat.
 And although you may keep your sponges and rags clean, you'll still want to replace them frequently.

 Maintaining a sanitary kitchen isn't difficult if you know where and how germs hide and thrive.
-For lots more information on keeping your cooking areas clean and safe, check out the links on the next page.
+For lots more information on keeping your cooking areas clean and safe, check out the links below.

 - Smith, Erin.
 "How to Clean a Wooden Cutting Board for Raw Chicken."
 Livestrong.com.
 July 28, 2012. http://www.livestrong.com/article/504330-how-to-clean-a-wooden-cutting-board-for-raw-chicken/

 - "Food Safety for Home Cooks."
 South Carolina Department of Health and Environmental Control.
 (July 6, 2012) http://www.scdhec.gov/environment/envhealth/food/homecooks.htm